 It’s important to remember that if you need Professional Indemnity insurance or Public Liability insurance, you’ll need to ensure that you have this sourced separately as Admiral doesn’t provide cover for either of these.

 Want to know more about our home insurance for business use?
 Have a look at our guide.

 Admiral offers three levels of home insurance cover:

 You can use our interactive house image to visually compare Admiral, Gold and Platinum levels of cover.

 Are students covered?

 With your Admiral Platinum policy we’ll pay up to the amount shown on your home policy schedule for loss or damage of your family’s contents while temporarily removed from your home.
-They need to be kept in a locked room while at college/university halls of residence, student accomodation or boarding school.
+They need to be kept in a locked room while at college/university halls of residence, student accommodation or boarding school.